Marine Conservation & PADI Open Water Course in Cambodia

 The Koh Sen Marine Conservation project is a unique opportunity for volunteers to learn about the ocean, to experience marine conservation work first hand, and to experience the culture of a developing country.
 During this project volunteers will work alongside staff members who come from the local community and, in doing so, will begin to develop a strong idea about the way that the Cambodian people live.

-During the 4-week program volunteers will have the opportunity to become fully-qualified divers, complete an emergency first aid response course, and gain first hand experience in coral reef surveyance.
+During the volunteering program the volunteers will have the opportunity to become fully-qualified divers, complete an emergency first aid response course, and gain first hand experience in coral reef surveyance.
 During this time, you will learn a great deal about marine conservation and ecology and you will also get involved in local educational projects.
 In all of these tasks, you can be sure that you are making a positive impact that will lead to a more sustainable future, both for the marine life that inhabits this area, and for the local communities.

 We arrange transport from the airport as well as transport during your stay.
 Upon arrival there will be a meet and greet in which you will have time to get to know the other volunteers whilst settling into your accommodation.
 At this time, you will also complete a basic survival lessons, in which you will learn about the island’s customs, cultures and language.

 The aim of this project is to aid in the longevity of Koh Sen’s ecosystem, as well as in the development and sustenance of the local area.
-Through educational and physical input from volunteers, the project hopes to alter the perspectives of local inhabitants about how to preserve Cambodia’s natural resources and wildlife
+Through educational and physical input from volunteers, the project hopes to alter the perspectives of local inhabitants about how to preserve Cambodia’s natural resources and wildlife.

 Spend week one getting acquainted with the team and project; get to know the island and Khmer’s customs and language.
 You will also take part in the PADI Open Water course as well as a marine conservation and ecology introduction.